Al Mayadeen: Staff

-Ghassan bin Jiddo is the head of the board of directors and program director of the channel.
+Ghassan bin Jiddo heads Al Mayadeen as the chair of the board of directors and program director of the channel.
 He is the former head of Al Jazeera's Iran and Beirut offices and a former talk show host in the channel.
 He resigned from the Qatar-based Al Jazeera in 2011, criticizing its reporting of the Syrian civil war.
 Jiddo seemingly accused Al Jazeera of deviating from "professional broadcasting standards", emphasizing that Al Mayadeen would remain objective and unbiased.
 Nayef Krayem, the owner of the Lebanon-based Al Ittihad TV and former director of the Hezbollah-affiliated Al-Manar, was designated as the general manager of the channel, but he resigned one month before its launch.

 The staff of the channel include Lebanese journalists such as Sami Kulaib, Ali Hashem, the former Al Jazeera war correspondent, who said he resigned from the channel because it refused to broadcast footage of militants on the Lebanese Syrian borders in the early days of the Syrian uprising, Zahi Wehbe, Lina Zahreddine, Lana Mudawwar, Muhammad Alloush, Ahmad Abu Ali and Dina Zarkat.
 Two Syrian journalists, Ramia Ibrahim and Futoun Abbasi, and two Palestinian journalists Kamal Khalaf and Ahmad Sobh as well as Yemeni Mona Safwan are also among its staff.
 Like Jiddo, most of the channel's staff are former Al Jazeera correspondents and editors.

-George Galloway, a British MP, was a presenter for the channel.
+George Galloway, a former British MP, was a presenter for the channel.
 He was paid £18,000 for the first four months of 2014, for hosting two programmes a month in Beirut.
 He continued to present for the station in 2016 and 2017.

-The channel has a network of reporters in Palestine (specifically, in Gaza and Ramallah) and also, in Jerusalem.
+The channel has a network of reporters in the State of Palestine (specifically, in Gaza and Ramallah) and also, in Jerusalem.
 Their task is reported to provide the channel with a daily news section in the news broadcast entitled "A Window into Palestine".
 In addition, there are reporters of the channel in Amman, Tripoli, Rabat, Khartoum, Mauritania and Comoros.
 The correspondent of the channel in Damascus was withdrawn in April 2014.

-Omar Abdel Qader, a Syrian cameraman working for Al Mayadeen, was killed by a sniper during clashes in Deir Ezzor on 8 March 2014.
+Omar Abdel Qader, a Syrian cameraman working for Al Mayadeen, was killed by a sniper during clashes in Deir Ezzor, Syria, on 8 March 2014.

+Al Mayadeen correspondent Farah Omar and camera operator Rabih Me’mari were killed in Israeli strikes in Southern Lebanon in November 2023.
+The channel accused Israel of deliberately targeting its journalists because of the channel's pro-Palestinian and pro-Iranian stance.
+Hezbollah said it had retaliated against Israel's killing of the journalists by firing across the border at an Israeli base.